r0oto0r/brainslug-mod/README.md

 You should also enable RCON in game server config when used with the nodejs server.
 It will also expose all rcon commands then.

 You can find example requests [here](https://github.com/r0oto0r/brainslug-server#example-rcon-requests)

+## NOT working:
+* Client connected/disconnected signals (seems like these are emitted on client not on server :face_palm:)
+* Player and SafeHouse inventory functions do not traverse recursivly through inventory containers (i.e. no backback items yet)